We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Material

-Modern materials have made their mark on kitchen sinks, and shoppers can find a wide variety of choices available at an equally wide range of price points.
-Choices encompass metals, stone, ceramics, and various man-made materials.
-Here are some of the most popular materials used in kitchen sinks:
+Modern materials have made their mark on kitchen sinks, and shoppers can find various options available at an equally wide range of price points.
+Choices encompass metals, stone, ceramics, and man-made materials.
+Here are some of the most popular kitchen sink materials:

 - Cast iron covered in a thick enamel coating was formerly the de rigueur construction of choice for kitchen sinks, but has slipped a bit in popularity as other materials have become trendy.
 Cast iron coated with enamel is heavy, durable, easy to clean, and can last a lifetime.
 The enamel can be tinted in virtually any color to match your personal decor.
 Lighter colored enamels might stain, but they can typically be cleaned with nonabrasive commercial stain remover.